HenSch90/SiD/Modul_Fairness.md

 in:

 q: Was könnte Ihrer Meinung nach den höheren Lohn in diesem Beispiel rechtfertigen?
-Absolvent*innen ...
+Die *Absolvent\*innen ...

 is: